Difference Between Prime And Composite Numbers

 Q: Are all odd numbers prime?

 A: No, not all odd numbers are prime.
 While all prime numbers greater than 2 are odd, many odd numbers are composite.
-For example, 9, 15, 21, and 25 are odd numbers that are divisible by numbers other than 1 and themselves.
+Here's one way to look at it: 9, 15, 21, and 25 are odd numbers that are divisible by numbers other than 1 and themselves.

 Q: What is the smallest composite number?